Filler

 The image to the right is on the envelope for the "Egyptian Shirt" pattern sold by the Folkwear pattern company.
 A dancer who wished to make a traditional style of gallabiya could use this pattern, choose opaque cotton fabric, and make the dress long enough to reach the floor.

 In contrast, a dress used for purposes of a dance costume may be modified from this basic style for theatrical purposes.
-It may have a lower neckline, be made of a sheer fabric worn over a slip, have sleeves that come only to the elbow, have some embroidery, use sparkly beads and sequins in its decoration, and have slits on the sides.
+It may have a lower neckline, be made of a sheer fabric worn over a slip, have sleeves that come only to the elbow, feature some embroidery, use sparkly beads and sequins in its decoration, and have slits on the sides.

 Related Articles